parking car on grass

 10. How can I balance my parking needs with environmental concerns?

 Balancing parking needs with environmental concerns involves being mindful of the impact of parking on grass.
-Opt for designated parking areas whenever possible, use protective measures, and limit parking on grass to shorter durations to minimize damage and contribute to the preservation of green spaces.
+Opt for designated parking areas whenever possible, use protective measures, and limit parking on grass to shorter durations to minimize damage and contribute less to global warming.